 Sorry peeps, but travel is never just coconuts and jam sessions.

 There will be times where you think, WTF are you doing.
 At times, you will just want to book your ticket home and hide in you childhood room and eat mum’s apple pie (read here about what homesickness actually is).

 There will be times that you’re sick and nobody around to take care of you.
-There will be times you lose your luggage or something valuable to you – whether it’s a computer or a diary – breaks or disappears.
+There will be times you lose your luggage.
+Or something valuable to you – whether it’s a computer or a diary – breaks or disappears.
 You might get pick-pocketed or miss a flight.
-People might be rude to you or even scary, you will be too tired to do anything or feel lonely or don’t know where to spend a nigth
+People might be rude to you or even scary, you will be too tired to do anything or feel lonely or don’t know where to spend a night.

-Don’t get me wrong, I don’t try to talk you out of anything or meet trouble halfway or be a wining princess.
+Don’t get me wrong.
+I’m not trying to talk you out of anything or meet trouble halfway or be a wining princess.

 I just want you to be realistic and know what lies down the road.
 There’s not really a way of being fully prepared, but you can anticipate.

 Personally, I am a firm believer in optimism, and in being right where I’m supposed to be.

 If I hadn’t broken my foot in 2015, I would never have gone to Israel the first time to do that crazy mountain-biking trip, and wouldn’t have come back to work in the coolest place either.
 This chain of events is what in the end made me travel more.

 When on one trip, I broke my camera AND my phone (hello, I’m Christina and I suffer from clumsiphilia, nice to meet you), I used this time to really be offline and present.
 And hey, I bought a street artist’s beautiful painting instead of taking 572.910 pictures.
 That was actually quite a nice change.